DogEggz01/TobaccoPotAndCigar/README.md

   - so be careful with 3 black tobacco cigar, espicially when your sleep meter is still high.
 - Cigar will produce ash as it burns.
 You can get rid of ash with ashtray.(only visual, no actual effect)
 ## Ashtray
 Add 10 ashtray to game.
 Each region receive 3 varient.
 Chronos have 1 unique one.
+Ashtrays are nailable.

 - Al'Ankh:
   - Ash Wood Ashtray: Gold rock city tobacco vendor